 - register your marriage (from 29 March 2014)

-The civil partnerships Act 2004 states that a civil partnership ceremony must be an entirely secular ceremony, with no religious content, wording or music.
+The Civil Partnership Act 2004 states that a civil partnership ceremony must be an entirely secular ceremony, with no religious content, wording or music.
 However you can arrange a separate religious blessing ceremony after the formation ceremony, in a separate venue.
 This is a matter between you and the religious celebrant.
-For more information and to find a religious celebrant visit Pink weddings.

 Giving notice of civil partnership